mcappola/WindowsFileUtilities/README.md

 gzip_all_r.cmd               : Recursively compresses all files with the gzip utility in a directory tree.
 This operation starts from where the script is called.

 mark.cmd                     : Use in conjunction with go.cmd.
 Saves your current terminal location with a custom tag that can quickly be navigated to using go.cmd.
 Re-implementation of code written by Andreas Thurnherr for Windows.

+r.cmd                        : Opens R in the terminal without needing to add the bin directory to your path.
+Should work with any version of R.

 untar_all.cmd                : Unzips all files that were compressed with the tar utility in a directory.